Home / Recipes / Dessert Recipes / Cookie Recipes / Maple Sugar Cookies (No Chill Cookie Cutter)

 How many cookies does this recipe make?

-Depending on the size of your choice cookie cutter, you can get between 24 and 36 of these sweet things.
+Depending on the size of your cookie cutter, you can get between 24 and 36 of these sweet things.
 Depending on how many people you're planning on serving… well, regardless, you'll probably just want to double the recipe.

 You know, just to be sure no one gets left out.